 The Importance of Identifying Wood Destroying Insects

 Carpenter ants are another wood destroying insect.
 There are 42 known species that exist in the United States and eighteen of these species exist in Texas.
 Carpenter Ants seek out soft, moist wood in which to establish their nests.
 They particularly prefer wood that has weathered and begun to decay.
-Although the nests is most often begun in the soft wood, later excavations frequently are made into perfectly sound, dry lumber.
-Carpenter ants do not eat the wood, but excavate galleries in the wood in which to rear their young.
+Although the nests are most often begun in the softwood, later excavations frequently are made into perfectly sound, dry lumber.
+Carpenter ants do not eat the wood but excavate galleries in the wood in which to rear their young.
 Carpenter ants eject the wood in the form of course sawdust.
 The characteristic sawdust piles aid in nest location.

 Another threat to wooden structures is Wood Decay Fungus.
 Severe wood decay occurs only in wood with a moisture content greater than 20 percent.
 Most wood-rotting fungi grow only on wood exposed to rain, roof leaks, plumbing leaks, condensation or contact with moist soil.

 These are just some of the reasons you should have your house inspected regularly by the professionals at Fullcope Pest Control.
 You owe it to yourself to protect what is most people’s largest investment, their home.